We wanted to make grocery shopping easier and more time efficient for parents.

 Some of the drawbacks of our prototype were that we could not implement turning on the Lights as the user walks (by detecting the user's location), simulating a presence of a child, and a larger realistic scale of the store.

 Goal 1: Does ShopLight reduce shopping time?

 Goal 2: Does ShopLight reduce cognitive load?

 1. Participants were 24.84 seconds faster (on average) at collecting their shopping list items.

 2. Participants' scores showed a 47.11% average decrease in cognitive load.

-3. Most common complaint: the lights were a little stimulating, but it is so easy to locate items"
+3. Most common complaint: "the lights were a little stimulating, but it is so easy to locate items"

 * The results of this study are specific to the subjects recruited throughout the five month project process and are not meant to be generalized to the rest of the population.

 1. Including the images of the items listed in the app can help recognition and further make the shopping faster